 Members from other Model Societies are welcome to bring along their engines.
 (See also Events).

-Every Sunday and bank holiday from the beginning of April to 18th October (except for a special event on 26th April) plus Halloween special on 31st October, subject to weather conditions and operational constraints.
+Every Sunday and bank holiday (except Jubilee) from Good Friday to 23rd October subject to weather conditions and operational constraints.

 Our ObjectivesOur objective as a charity is the advancement of public education in engineering through the construction and operation of models of engineering, the provision of talks, public exhibitions, demonstrations and by providing facilities for construction, development and running engineering models.